Israel raids West Bank, 2 Palestinians killed in gun battle

 The Islamic Jihad militant group announced a “general mobilization” of its fighters after Thursday’s raid.

 In Tuesday’s attack, a 27-year-old Palestinian from the West Bank village of Yabad, near Jenin, methodically gunned down victims, killing five.
-On Sunday night, a shooting attack by two Islamic State sympathizers in the central city of Hadera killed two police officers.
-Last week, a combined car-ramming and stabbing attack in the southern city of Beersheba — also by an attacker inspired by IS — killed four.
+On Sunday night, two Islamic State group sympathizers shot and killed two police officers in the central city of Hadera.
+Last week, a combined car-ramming and stabbing attack in the southern city of Beersheba — also by an IS-inspired attacker — killed four.
 The two attacks claimed by IS were carried out by Arab citizens of Israel.

-President Joe Biden spoke with Israeli Prime Minister Naftali Bennett on Wednesday.
-Biden expressed his condolences after the recent attacks and said the U.S. “stands firmly and resolutely with Israel in the face of this terrorist threat and all threats to the state of Israel,” the White House said.
+President Joe Biden spoke with Israeli Prime Minister Naftali Bennett on Wednesday to express his condolences, saying the U.S. “stands firmly and resolutely with Israel in the face of this terrorist threat and all threats,” according to the White House.

-The recent wave of violence has brought the Palestinian issue back to the fore at a time when Israel is focused on building alliances with Arab states against Iran.
+The recent wave of violence has brought the conflict with the Palestinians back to the fore at a time when Israel is focused on building alliances with Arab states against Iran.
 There have been no serious Israeli-Palestinian peace talks in more than a decade, and Bennett is opposed to Palestinian statehood.

 Israeli, Jordanian and Palestinian leaders have held a flurry of meetings in recent weeks, and Israel has announced a series of goodwill gestures, in an effort to maintain calm ahead of the Muslim holy month of Ramadan, which begins this weekend.

-They hope to avoid a repeat of last year, when clashes in Jerusalem set off an 11-day Gaza war, but the recent attacks have sent tensions soaring.
-After a Security Cabinet meeting late Wednesday, Israel nevertheless decided to carry on with plans to ease restrictions on Palestinians in the occupied West Bank and Gaza.
+They hope to avoid a repeat of last year, when clashes in Jerusalem set off an 11-day Gaza war.
+After a Security Cabinet meeting late Wednesday, Israel decided to carry on with plans to ease restrictions on Palestinians in the occupied West Bank and Gaza.

 Israel captured east Jerusalem, the West Bank and Gaza in the 1967 Mideast war, territories the Palestinians want for a future state.
 Israel annexed east Jerusalem in a move not recognized internationally.
 In the West Bank, it is steadily building and expanding Jewish settlements, which most of the internationally community views as illegal.